Mackenzie & Smith Fine Furniture Restoration

 Mahogany tripod table

-A prodigious 18th century tripod table with a birdcage (it swivels at well as tilts), solidly built out of Cuban mahogany with a one piece top.
+A heavy and large sized 18th century birdcage tripod table, solidly built out of Cuban mahogany with a one piece top.

 Circa 1770.